Welcome to today's edition of the Rush 24-7 podcast.

 Now you do.

-Uh and this was unbelievable too.
+And this was unbelievable, too.

-This business of a fence between here and Brownsville got sixty-nine percent yes.
+After the fence got 69 percent approval rating in a poll, this business of a fence between here and Brownsville got 69 percent yes.

-So there's a big gap in the rhetoric uh between George Bush trying to control the border, as he often says, and the reality the Bush administration leaving our back door open, the lights on, and you all come.
+So there's a big gap in the rhetoric between George Bush trying to control the border, as he often says, and the reality of the Bush administration leaving our back door open, the lights on, and you all come.

-Roger Hedgecock in for Rush.
+Roger Hedgecock in for rush.

 Wow, high taxes, corruption, they can't get a state motto.